dfoderick/fullcycle/README.md

 pi@raspberrypi:~ $ mysql --version
 mysql  Ver 15.1 Distrib 10.1.23-MariaDB, for debian-linux-gnueabihf (armv7l) using readline 5.2
 ```
-If mysql is not install then follow these steps.
+If mysql is not installed then follow these steps.
 Remember the user and password.
 The following instructions assume user is `root` and password is `mining`.
 ```
 sudo apt-get install mysql-server